leanprover/lean4/src/lake/README.md

 ### Layout

 * `packagesDir`: The directory to which Lake should download remote dependencies.
 Defaults to `.lake/packages`.
-* `manifestFile`: The path of a package's manifest file, which stores the exact versions of its resolved dependencies.
-Defaults to `lake-manifest.json`.
 * `srcDir`: The directory containing the package's Lean source files.
 Defaults to the package's directory.
 (This will be passed to `lean` as the `-R` option.)
 * `buildDir`: The directory to which Lake should output the package's build results.
 Defaults to `build`.
 * `leanLibDir`: The build subdirectory to which Lake should output the package's binary Lean libraries (e.g., `.olean`, `.ilean` files).
 Defaults to `lib`.